ilyauts/AreYouPositive/README.md

 ![Avatar](public/Logo.png)

 # AreYouPositive
-Math game - try to get each node to be positive
+Math game - try to get each node to be positive.
+Based on: [https://www.youtube.com/watch?v=U33dsEcKgeQ](https://www.youtube.com/watch?v=U33dsEcKgeQ) with the slight variation that all nodes must be at least positive and not at least 0.

 ## Installation